luzhanghpp/luzhanghpp.github.io/teaching.md

 ---

 Graduate-level courses:
-1. Instructor for CMOR 523: Numerical methods for PDEs (Spring 2024, Spring 2025, Fall 2025 at Rice)
+1. Instructor for CMOR 523: Numerical methods for PDEs (Spring 2024, Spring 2025 at Rice)
 2. Instructor for CMOR 524: Advance Numerical Analysis (Fall 2023, Fall 2024, Fall 2025 at Rice)
 3. Instructor for APMA E4302: Methods in Computational Science (Spring 2023 at Columbia)
 4. Instructor for APMA E6302: Numerical Analysis of PDE's (Spring 2022 at Columbia)